View INSTANT Quotes

 Whole Life Insurance

-Much as the name implies, whole life insurance is meant to be kept your “whole life,” and you can keep it that long, providing you pay your scheduled premiums.
+Much as the name implies, whole life insurance is meant to be kept your “whole life,” you can keep it that long, providing you pay your scheduled premiums.
 It’s guaranteed not to lapse as long as you pay.
-This permanence gives many people a measure of security, knowing that their life insurance policy will always be part of their financial plan and to protect their family’s income when it’s needed down the road.
+This permanence gives many people a measure of security, knowing that their life insurance policy will always be part of their financial plan and protect their family’s income when it’s needed down the road.

 Whole life premiums are calculated at the age the policy is issued, and the rates are fixed at that point.
 Most people prefer to pay their premiums monthly for as long as they have the policy; however, they can also pay annually or for a fixed period, so the policy is “paid-up” in 10 years, 20 years, or at age 65.

 Purchasing a whole life could be considered a conservative approach when deciding which type of policy you want.
-You’ll always know what your premium is going to be, what the cash value building inside the policy will look like, and what the death benefit will be when paid to your survivors.
+You’ll always know what your premium will be, what the cash value building inside the policy will look like, and what the death benefit will be when paid to your survivors.
 When economic times and interest rates are uncertain, the reliability that whole life offers can be very reassuring.

 Guaranteed Universal Life Insurance

-Universal life allows you to change the amount and frequency of your premium payments by using the accumulated cash value built up inside the policy.
-You can withdraw funds or take a policy loan against the cash value to make premium payments for you as your situation dictates.
+Universal life allows you to change the amount and frequency of your premium payments using the accumulated cash value built inside the policy.
+You can withdraw funds or take a policy loan against the cash value to make premium payments as your situation dictates.
 This can eliminate having to come up with the premium during a given month(s).
 However, it will affect your cash value accumulation down the road because of the opportunity cost of losing the growth of that money.

 In addition to the flexibility of premium payments with universal life, the face amount of the policy can also be adjusted.
-It can be increased, subject to evidence of insurability, or decreased down to the minimum face amount required.
+It can be increased, subject to evidence of insurability, or decreased to the minimum face amount required.
 You may want a higher face amount when you have a growing family, a lower face amount when the kids are out of college, and a higher face amount later in life to pay for potential estate taxes.
 A UL policy provides you with this flexibility.

 Which Policy is Right for You?

 The best policy for a close friend or relative of yours doesn’t mean it’s the best policy for you.
-You may have school-age kids and they don’t.
+You may have school-age kids, and they don’t.
 They may have a comprehensive retirement plan at work, and you don’t.
 You may be a bit more on the conservative side financially than they are.
 You have to look at your situation and decide on the best type of policy based on what you see.

 The cost of insurance is typically higher with whole life vs universal life.
 This lower cost makes universal life look more appealing at first glance, but then again, if you’re looking for security, you might be willing to pay more to have it.